bcgov/sp2s3/README.md

 ## Limitations

 * only NTLM authentication to sp is supported
-* doesn't support folder - although all files in subfolders are moved to s3, they are flattened before moving.
-Duplicated file names overwrites each other on s3 and the order is undetermined.
-After moving files are deleted from sp doc lib but not folders
 * doesn't support sp recycle bin - files are permanently deleted from sp doc lib after successful uploading to s3, rather than moving to recycle bin
+* folders are not deleted from sp doc lib after moving files